'X-Men' director Bryan Singer calls sex abuse claims 'shakedown'

-LOS ANGELES (Reuters) - The director of the forthcoming “X-Men” film on Thursday called claims that he sexually abused a teen more than a decade ago a “sick, twisted shakedown,” and said he was dropping out of promotional events for the movie ahead of its release.
+LOS ANGELES, April 24 (Reuters) - The director of the forthcoming “X-Men” film on Thursday called claims that he sexually abused a teen more than a decade ago a “sick, twisted shakedown,” and said he was dropping out of promotional events for the movie ahead of its release.

 Bryan Singer, 48, said in a statement that the allegations are “outrageous, vicious and completely false.”